pjeyarat/SONiC/doc/acl/ACL-High-Level-Design.md

 #### 3.3.1.3 ACL and LAG

 - LAG member port shall not be added to the ACL Tables, or will be considered as invalid configuration and return fail.
-- LAG ACL configurations will be automatically applied to all the LAG members, this is done by SAI/SDK.
+- LAG ACL configurations will be automatically applied to all the LAG members; this is done by SAI/SDK.

 #### 3.3.1.3 ACL mirroring
 ```c++